ryanden2018/BoltzSolve/README.md

-Dicontinuous Galerkin solver for a smooth periodic convection diffusion type PDE with possibly time-dependent uniform velocity field.
+Dicontinuous Galerkin solver for a smooth periodic steady-state convection diffusion type PDE with uniform velocity field.
 The basis is a (subset of a) tensor product basis of normalized Legendre polynomials.

 This is intended to be run in a web browser and is compiled down